 A child will get general anesthesia to sleep through the surgery and not feel pain.
 Hair in the surgical area might be shaved to lower the chances of infection.

-The neurosurgeon will take out a small part of the skull (called a craniotomy) to expose the brain.
+The neurosurgeon will do a craniotomy to expose the brain.
 Depending on the type of surgery, the surgeon will either remove part of the brain or cut the corpus callosum.
 Then, the skull bone is put back so it can heal.

 After epilepsy surgery, your child will go to a special recovery area called a PACU (post-anesthesia care unit) for a few hours until the anesthesia wears off.